-Cenote Azul is a popular cenote just south of Playa Del Carmen in the Rivera Maya.
-Here you can enjoy seeing this natural area and taking a dip in the refreshing waters.
-This cenote is just next to Cenote El Jardin Del Eden and Cenote Cristalino which are very popular for people to visit from Playa as well.
-There are a few differences and we will describe so you can choose which one fits you or you can just visit more then one if you like.
+Cenote Azul is a popular cenote just south of Playa Del Carmen in the Riviera Maya.
+This cenote is just next to Cenote El Jardin Del Eden and Cenote Cristalino which are very popular for people to visit from Playa Del Carmen as well.
+There are a few differences, and we will describe so you can choose which one fits you or you can just visit more than one if you like.

-What is special about Cenote Azul is the fact it is open, meaning not in a cave and it is more shallow in places then other cenotes.
+What is special about Cenote Azul is the fact it is open, meaning not in a cave and it is shallower in places then other cenotes.
 This makes it good for kids because there are places to stand in the water.
 There are deeper parts where you can swim and even a cliff jump of about 15 feet (5 meters).
-The cenote is “L’ shaped and you can find quiet corners to relax in.
+The cenote is “L’ shaped, and you can find quiet corners to relax in.

 How much is Cenote Azul?

 At the entrance you pay at a small palapa hut.
-It is 70 pesos entrance and you can get a life jacket if you like.
-They have a small snack store and you can even buy fish food for 5 pesos.
+It is 200 pesos entrance, and you can get a life jacket if you like.
+They have a small snack store, and you can even buy fish food.
 This is great fun for kids.
 Bathrooms are available here.

 Tip: Sundays are the busiest days for cenotes since most Mexican families have off from work.
 Try coming mid-week if you can.